Bill Leslie (journalist)

 Bill Leslie is an American journalist who formerly anchored the morning and noon newscasts for WRAL-TV in Raleigh, North Carolina.
 Bill won more than 70 major news awards, including two Peabody Awards, along with five Emmys.
 He is also known as a New Age recording artist and composer.
 Bill has produced twelve music albums, including World Radio Music Album of the Year in 2013 for "Scotland: Grace of the Wild."
 Bill was awarded the North Carolina Award, the state's highest honor, in 2018 for his accomplishments in music and journalism.
 In 2022, Bill was inducted into the North Carolina Association of Broadcasters Hall of Fame.
 Bill is a graduate of the University of North Carolina.
 He currently serves as president-elect of the Conservation Trust for North Carolina.

 Career

 Following his graduation from UNC in 1972, Bill began his radio and television career as a reporter and news anchor for WKIX radio in Raleigh.
 After a three-year stint, he then worked for WTAR in Norfolk and KULF in Houston, before returning to Raleigh in 1979 as News Director for WRAL-FM.
-In 1984, he transitioned to television work with WRAL-TV, where he has stayed for over 30 years.
+In 1984, he transitioned to television work with WRAL-TV, where he stayed for over 30 years.
 During that time, he served the station in a variety of roles, including News Director, weekend anchor, environmental reporter, and co-anchor of the morning and noon newscasts.
 Bill retired from WRAL-TV on June 29, 2018.